PonyChat/ponychat.net/content/blog/recent-upgrades.md

 Our Tor gateway is back!
 It is now connected to an internal hub server directly and now changes your vhost to reflect that you are using the Tor service.
+For now the address for the hidden service is `dkkip7bcgrmjr2hg.onion`.
+Below I have pasted a brief usage tutorial out of my personal wiki.

 #### Usage in Weechat